Authentic Shotokan karate with The Japan Karate Association

 The Japan Karate Association in England is an organisation intent on the development, teaching and promotion of authentic JKA budo karate nationwide.
 The Chief Instructor is Ohta Yoshinobu 7th Dan.

-Over the next 20 years, Ohta accompanied Enoeda Sensei in teaching karate all over the world, becoming a popular instructor in his own right, and highly regarded for his exceptional technical ability and engaging teaching methods.
+Over the next 20 years, Ohta accompanied Enoeda Sensei in teaching karate all over the world, becoming a popular instructor in his own right, highly regarded for his exceptional technical ability and engaging teaching methods.

 Following Enoeda’s untimely death in 2003, Ohta Sensei established The Japan Karate Association in England, to cement the relationship between the karateka of Great Britain and Japan, and to continue the lineage through education and information direct from Japan, the birthplace of karate.